 BuzzFeed attracts a higher quality talent pipeline

-Jobs scoring 85+ attract 125% more organic applications that make it to the interview stage.
-Organic applicants are candidates who apply via a company’s career page or from job search engines like Indeed and LinkedIn.
+Jobs scoring 85+ attract 125% more organic candidates who make it to the interview stage.
+(Organic applicants are candidates who apply via a company’s career page or from job search engines like Indeed and LinkedIn.)
 This is significant because BuzzFeed doesn’t have a problem when it comes to attracting applicants.
-Their career site receives hundreds of thousands of applications every year.
-Their problem was that too many people were applying for jobs that don’t fit their skill set.
-That’s why improving the overall quality of their job descriptions is a big deal.
-When jobs are written well (clear titles, correctly calibrated skills, etc.) it makes it easier for candidates to apply for the jobs that best match their qualifications.
+In fact, their career site receives hundreds of thousands of applications every year.
+Rather, their problem was that too many people were applying for jobs that didn’t fit their skill set.
+So improving the overall quality of their job descriptions is a big deal.

 BuzzFeed’s high-scoring jobs attract 50% more candidates qualified enough to receive a phone interview.